 Delaware's Second Dose Vaccine Plan

-With limited supply of vaccine from the federal government, the state is faced with very difficult decisions about the most effective use of the doses it has.
+The state is committed to ensuring all Delawareans receive their second dose by Day 42, unless federal guidance recommends otherwise.
 While the science shows that the first dose of COVID-19 vaccine provides 52% to 80% protection DPH also believes it’s important to get Delawareans their second doses to be fully vaccinated.

-With the state’s continued limited vaccine supply, we must continue to strike a balance between offering first and second doses, with the recognition that doing so may slow the rate of offering first doses to eligible Delawareans.
-Currently the State is focusing on completing a person’s vaccination series.
+With the state’s current vaccine supply, we must continue to strike a balance between offering first and second doses.
+We recognize that committing to providing second doses, will inevitably slow the rate of offering first doses to eligible Delawareans.
 Vaccination providers have an obligation to provide second doses of the vaccine to those who it provided a first dose.
 We are asking our vaccinating partners to prioritize completing the vaccination series for individuals who received a first dose from them, and then with their remaining allocation strive to balance first doses to eligible persons and second doses for individuals who received a first dose elsewhere.
-Ongoing vaccine availability constraints may limit the number of first dose appointments available, or the availability of appointments for second doses who received a first dose elsewhere
+Ongoing vaccine availability constraints may limit the number of first dose appointments available, or the availability of appointments for second doses who received a first dose elsewhere.

 Learn more below about where to get your second dose.